And the S-STEM scholarship program at Chatham is helping create them.

 In addition to any other merit aid or financial help, each eligible student will receive a scholarship of up to $10,000 per year for four years of study.
 And because almost 98% of Chatham students receive financial aid, this combination means that an S-STEM student can significantly reduce her financial contribution - receiving a world-class Chatham education for just hundreds of dollars out-of-pocket each year.

-- Must be a first-time undergraduate student accepted at Chatham
+- Must be a first-time female undergraduate student accepted at Chatham

 - Must be enrolled full-time (registered for a minimum of 12 credits each semester)